 So, I quit my job.
 It turns out this was the best thing I could have possibly done for my life and yes, my career.
 At the same time, I do have regrets.
 I want to apologize to my former colleagues and employers for the drama.
 I know I pulled the rug out, and I’m sorry.
 I hope we can reconcile.

-I also regret the fact that some journalists misinterpreted my personal decision as an attack on their integrity or the way they make a living.
+I also regret the fact that some journalists misinterpreted my personal decision as an attack on their integrity or the .
 This was not my intention.
 Still, there were some instructive nuggets in even the most negative responses.

 I think the National Post alone published three articles this summer analyzing my career choice — one an op-ed, one billed as satire, and one a news story that attempted to map a trend of entitled Gen-Y quitters.
 Each was well written and interesting to read, but only the first really stuck with me.